computationalUncertaintyLab/importance_of_data/README.md

 ## Data Sets

+In the Makefile, users can run the command `make download_all_data` to run the three scripts that download all the data.
+If the user does not with to actively collect new data then the datasets used for analysis have already been commited and are located in the folder called `./data_sets/`

 **Clinical Lab data from ILI-NET**
 1. Code to download this data is `./download_lab_percentage_data.R`.
 2. Data is downloaded using the cdcfluview package